Satyaveerjaligama/portfolio-1/README.md

 # Portfolio 1
 This project gives the information about me.
-This is a multi page Next JS App with pages like Home, Skills, Projects, Experience, Contact.
+This is a multi-page Next JS App with pages like Home, Skills, Projects, Experience, Contact.
+It is purely a Frontend application without any backend service linked to it.

 ## Routes
 [Home Page](http://localhost:3000/home)